 Our firm reviews files for the purpose of ensuring that we provide high quality services, including assessing the performance of our partners and staff.
 In addition, external consultants (e.g., auditors, lawyers and technology consultants) may do audits and continuing quality improvement reviews of our firm, which may include reviewing client files and interviewing our staff.

-Lawyers are regulated by the Law Society of Upper Canada, who may inspect our records and interview our staff as a part of its regulatory activities in the public interest.
+Lawyers are regulated by the Law Society of Ontario, who may inspect our records and interview our staff as a part of its regulatory activities in the public interest.

 If we become aware of anticipated serious criminal behavior, we will report this to the appropriate authorities.
 Such report may include personal information about our clients, or other individuals.